 **Doing the right thing…knowing the right thing to do.
 This is a question that we ask ourselves everyday as school leaders.
 Richard Elmore, professor of Educational Leadership at Harvard University, published a paper with this title through the NGA Center for Best Practices (can be found here).
 He offers suggestions and practical advice on how schools can get better.
-After reading Elmore’s article graduate students in the Dordt College School Leadership program blogged similar advice, written specifically for Christian school leaders.
+After reading Elmore’s article graduate students in the Dordt University School Leadership program blogged similar advice, written specifically for Christian school leaders.
 Our third guest blogger is Matt Van Muyen, Middle and High School Vice Principal at Unity Christian School in BC.**

 I had been making a straight vertical hike for over two hours, or at least it felt like it.
 My legs were burning, my lungs, desperately trying to pull in enough oxygen, and my heart was pounding so hard it was about to blow straight out of my chest.

 Exhausted, I reluctantly took my eyes off my feet and glanced ahead.
 The destination, the summit of Golden Ears mountain in Maple Ridge, British Columbia Canada, appeared well in the distance.
 Alder Flats, I thought.
 Just get to Alder Flats.

 The Golden Ears trail is a 12 km trek with an elevation gain of over 1500 meters.
 There are sections of the trail that contain steep inclines and difficult ascents, while other portions are flat plateaus, such as Alder Flats and Panorama Ridge.
 The plateaus offer the necessary time for recovery, reflection, and rejuvenation, to address the next steep incline.